MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/chromium-devtools-protocol.md

 To create an `HTML file` to find your geolocation, complete following the actions.

 1. Open Visual Studio Code (or an IDE of your choice).

 1. Create a new `.html` file.

-1. Copy and paste the following code snippet in your new `.html` file.
+1. Paste the following code into your new `.html` file:

     ```html
     <!DOCTYPE html>